search shopping_cart person menuclose

 Fluorescence Detector

-Fluorescence detectors irradiatesthe effluent with a light of set wavelength and measure the fluorescence of the effluent at a single or multiple wavelengths.
+Fluorescence detectors irradiate the effluent with a light of a set wavelength and measure the fluorescence of the effluent at a single or multiple wavelengths.

 Refractive index detector (RI or RID)

 RIDs continuously measure the refractive index of the effluent.
-The lowest sensitivity of all detectors and often used in size exclusion chromatography for polymer analysis.
+It’s the lowest sensitivity of all detectors and often used in size exclusion chromatography for polymer analysis.

 Radio Flow Detector